How to Play Nassau Golf Game: Official Guide

 Determine whether the format will use match play or stroke play.
 Match play is most typically used.
 In match play, the side with the lower score on a hole wins that hole.
 The side with the most winning holes at the end of each segment wins that segment.
 Tied holes are halved.

 If playing teams, define whether scoring will use best ball or aggregate scoring.
-If handicaps apply, allocate strokes according to each player’s course handicap and the hole stroke indexes.
+If handicaps apply, allocate strokes according to each player’s course handicap (our free handicap calculator gets everyone’s Course Handicap dialed in before the first tee).
+For a fun format where players self-allocate strokes hole-by-hole instead of by stroke index, see Bisque.

 If a team or player goes 2 down on any segment, an optional “press” may be permitted, if agreed to be an option in advance.
 A press creates a new wager beginning on the very next hole and applies only to the remaining holes of that segment.
 Effectively, creating an additional min-segment.